bzhanglab/SEPepQuant/README.md

 Parameters:
 --database  protein database used for database searching --quant LF or TMT
---plex  TMT plex, required if --quant is TMT
---RefTag    Tag of TMT reference channel, required if --quant is TMT --input folder of FragPipe output
+--plex  TMT plex, required if "--quant" is TMT --RefTag    Tag of TMT reference channel, required if "--quant" is TMT --input folder of FragPipe output
 --output    output folder
 --help  this information